 Lebanese Amaranth Greens from Amne

-Speaking to Amne last week about cooking young amaranth from Joe’s Garden, she tells me she has 3 traditional dishes we could share with customers, things she has made recently at the farm gate cooking demos.
-But it’s hard to narrow it down so soon.
+A spring or two ago we were lucky enough to speak with local Coburg resident, Amne, after her cooking demonstration at Joe’s Garden.
+She told me she has 3 traditional dishes for young amaranth, or Etayfe in Arabic, that we could share with customers.
+But which one should we share with you?
 I ask her which is her favourite.
 “Everyone always loves the tomato dish, they’re always wanting more“, she says, “but when I cook, I cook with my whole heart, so I will tell you all three!“ Well, when you put it like that, Amne!

 Amaranth braised with tomato and coriander